AppsFlyer/ketu/README.md

 ## Configuration reference

 Anything that is not documented is not supported and might change.

+Read more about the default values used by the underline Kafka clients v3.3.1 [here](https://kafka.apache.org/33/documentation.html)

 Note: `int` is used for brevity but can also mean `long`.
 Don't worry about it.